Srinivas Law House

 Eligibility to Approach the Central Administrative Tribunal (CAT)

-• Central Government employees.
+• Central Government.

-• Union Territory employees.
+• Union Territories.

-• Members of All India Services: IAS, IPS, IFS.
+• All-India Services: IAS, IPS, IFS.

 • Judicial officers of the Supreme Court and High Courts.